Hijab in Iran: Protest, Mahsa Amini

-In 2021, Ebrahim Raisi, a hard-line principlist,was elected as President of Iran, and enforcement of hijab regulations intensified.
-In September 2022, widespread protests erupted across Iran following the death of Mahsa Amini during custody for wearing the hijab inproperly.
+In 2021, Ebrahim Raisi, a hard-line principlist, was elected as President of Iran, and enforcement of hijab regulations intensified.
+In September 2022, widespread protests erupted across Iran following the death of Mahsa Amini during custody for wearing the hijab improperly.

-As of April 2023, protests have fizzled out due to a violent crackdown, in the form of mass arrests and several executions, but obedience to mandatory hijab by younger women has also dropped markedly, despite harsh penalties.
-In the capital city of Tehran, it can still be observed in the Bazaar (home of tradition), but not "in places popular with younger women"—parks, cafes, restaurants and malls.
+As of April 2023, protests had fizzled out due to a violent crackdown, in the form of mass arrests and several executions, but obedience to mandatory hijab by younger women had also dropped markedly, despite harsh penalties.
+In the capital city of Tehran, it could still be observed in the Bazaar (home of tradition), but not "in places popular with younger women"—parks, cafes, restaurants and malls.

-Farnaz Fassihi of the New York Times quotes a 23 year old a graduate student in Sanandaj, in western Iran, "I have not worn a scarf for months ...
+Farnaz Fassihi of the New York Times quoted a 23 year old a graduate student in Sanandaj, in western Iran, "I have not worn a scarf for months ...
 Whether the government likes to admit it or not, the era of the forced hijab is over."

 Even many religious women who wear a hijab by choice have joined the campaign to repeal the law.
 A petition with thousands of names and photographs of women is circulating on Instagram and Twitter with the message, “I wear the hijab, but I am against the compulsory hijab.”